 These two diseases are related, but they are considered separate disorders with somewhat different treatment options.
 The basic distinctions between UC and CD are location and severity.
 However, some people with early-stage IBD have features and symptoms of both disorders.
 (This is called indeterminate colitis.)

 Crohn disease is a chronic inflammation of the intestines.
-It is usually found in the lower end of the small intestine, the ileum.
+It is usually found in the lower end of the small intestine, the ileum, but not infrequently in the colon.

 Crohn disease can occur in any part of the gastrointestinal tract (digestive system) from the mouth to the anus.
 The inflammation associated with Crohn disease affects all layers of the intestine and can extend into the deep layers of the intestinal wall.